remla25-team18/operation/k8s/README.md

 5. **Access the app**: The app is exposed on port 30001 of the control node ( So you can access the app using `http://192.168.56.100:30001/`).

+6. **Access Promethesus**: The Prometheus is exposed on port 31090.
+Just go the `http://192.168.56.100:31090/` to access it.
+    You can check the status of the Prometheus server by going to `http://192.168.56.100:31090/targets`.

+    > !WARNING!
+To get Prometheus working, I had to run the foollwing commands.
+Ideally, this should be done automatically by the ansible playbook, but it didn't reach that yet.
+    ```bash
+    cd VM
+    vagrant ssh ctrl

+    rem Prometheus finds namespaces by labels, so we need to add the label to the default namespace
+    kubectl label namespace default kubernetes.io/metadata.name=default

+    rem changing the serviceMonitorNamespaceSelector to default so it could find the serviceMonitor
+    kubectl -n monitoring patch prometheus prometheus-operator-kube-p-prometheus \
+    --type='merge' \
+    -p '{"spec":{"serviceMonitorNamespaceSelector":{"matchLabels":{"kubernetes.io/metadata.name":"default"}}}}'